v1psta/atst/README.md

 To start the app locally in the foreground and watch for changes:

-    script/dev_server

-To watch for changes to any js/css assets:

-    yarn watch
+    script/server

-After running `script/dev_server`, the application is available at [`http://localhost:8000`](http://localhost:8000).
+After running `script/server`, the application is available at [`http://localhost:8000`](http://localhost:8000).